 White Sands, New Mexico

 By far one of my favorite parks!
-Driving through New Mexico was such a blast.
+Driving through New Mexico during our American road trip was such a blast.
 Passing by countless Indian reservations and miles of desert, we often forgot that we were in the same country that is filled with towering pines and beautiful beaches.
 Don’t let this barren place fool you, there is an abundance of amazing spots to explore, number one on our list being White Sands National Monument.

 As you drive through White Sands National Monument you are engulfed by the vast white gypsum dunes that paint the landscape.
 Designated a national monument in 1933, White Sands is the largest gypsum dune site in the entire world, at almost 150,000 acres.

 If you are in search for the ultimate experience, backcountry camping is allowed in White Sands National Monument with the required permits.
 Be sure to pack up your Osprey pack and hit the dunes for a surreal sunset and sunrise, or go plan a camping expedition to watch the gypsum dunes glow from the luminescence of the full moon.

 Due to frequent missile testing from the nearby Air Force Base, be sure to check closure before you plan your backcountry trip at: https://www.nps.gov/whsa/planyourvisit/monument-closures.htm

 If you unable to backcountry camp due to closures, there is a beautiful place for primitive camping nearby at Holloman Lake.
 Being public lands, Holloman lake offers a great lake view, as well as beautiful distant views of the gypsum dunes and mountain back drops.

 This park is for the books, you need to make the trip.
 It’s totally worth it!